On successful completion of this course, students will obtain a QQI Level 5 Award in Community Health Services, 5M4468.

 Additional Mandatory Aspects

-Students on this course will also be required to successfully complete a PHECC Certified First Aid Responder Course and a Manual Handling: Patient Lifting and Moving Course (provided in the College at an additional cost) and undergo Garda Vetting prior to the commencment of Work Experience.
+Students on this course will also be required to successfully complete a PHECC Certified First Aid Responder Course and a Manual Handling: Patient Lifting and Moving Course (provided in the College at an additional cost) and undergo police clearance prior to the commencement of Work Experience.

-Pre-hospital care courses are certified by the Pre-Hospital Emergency Care Council (PHECC), and will be delivered by Medicall, a PHECC recognised training institute, on behalf of Westport CFE in the 2020-2021 academic year.
+Pre-hospital care courses are certified by the Pre-Hospital Emergency Care Council (PHECC), and a PHECC registered training institute will deliver the relevant training on behalf of Mayo College of FET in the 2022-2023 academic year.

 This is a one year, full time course, running from September to May.